sap-tutorials/Tutorials/tutorials/sapui5-define-control-logic/sapui5-define-control-logic.md

 ---
-title: SAPUI5 Define Control Logic.
+title: Finalize your new UI5 Control by specifying the control logic
 description: Part 4 of 4.
-In this Tutorial you will write logic and extend the created control in your application.
+In this tutorial you will write logic and extend the created control in your application.
 tags: [  tutorial>beginner, topic>html5 ]
 ---
 ## Prerequisites